JasonQuan/primefaces_ext/README.md

 # primefaces_ext
-this extension build with netbeans, run on glassfish
+this extensions build with netbeans, run on glassfish

 dynamic column for primefaces data table